LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/check-a-skill-s-shift-status-before-transferring.md

 {: .attn-alert}
 Omit the << and >> brackets when entering the JSON.

-#### Step 2: Create a namespace in the CCS to store the shift status info

-{: .attn-note}
-Before completing this step, verify the Conversation Context Service is [turned on in Bot Accounts](conversation-builder-scripting-functions-manage-the-conversation-context-service.html#getting-started).
+#### Step 2: Get your developer key

 In Conversation Orchestrator:

 * Copy your developer key (Maven API key), so you can use it in calls to the CCS.

 #### Step 3: Create a function that retrieves the shift status info and sends it to the CCS

+{: .attn-note}
+Before completing this step, verify the Conversation Context Service is [turned on in Bot Accounts](conversation-builder-scripting-functions-manage-the-conversation-context-service.html#getting-started).

 Back in LivePerson Functions: